 Regardless of any technique or special training, a good connection between the client and therapist is fundamental for positive change.
 We look forward to speaking with you to see if we may be a good fit for your current therapy needs.

 COGNITIVE REHABILITATION //

-Cognitive rehabilitation is a service that capitalizes on the brain’s ability to change, reorganize and grow throughout adulthood.
+Cognitive rehabilitation is using rehabilitation strategies to improve a client’s success in thinking skills or to build or maintain maximal independence.
+It is a service that we integrate into our psychotherapy sessions with clients.
 We work with people who have either sustained a decline in thinking ability (memory, attention, etc.) brought on by brain injury, stroke or the aging process or who have always struggled with a skill such as in ADHD.

 • Continuing Care Rehabilitation for Stroke, TBI, etc.